endy128/recipes-aws/source/mains/doner_kebab.rst

 5. Blow torch for the flame grilled flavour.
 6. Wrap loaf in aluminum foil and let rest for about 10 minutes.
 Slice as thinly as possible to make doner kebab pieces.

+Chilli Sauce
+""""""""""""

+Either mix everything together and blend or cook the onions and garlic, mix everything else, blend and cool.